Santroller/Santroller/wiring_guides/ps2.md

    | Mega | 52 | 51 | 50 | 2 | 10 |
 3. Connect a 1kΩ resistor between MISO and 3.3v.
 4. Connect a 1kΩ resistor between Acknowledge and 3.3v.
 5. Connect the 3.3v pin on the ps2 controller to the 3.3v pin on your microcontroller.
-For microcontrollers that can output 3.3v natively, you can hook this straight up to 3.3v, but for a 5v only board like the pro micro 5v you will need to use a 3.3v voltage regulator to get a stable 3.3v voltage.
+For microcontrollers that can output 3.3v natively, you can hook this straight up to 3.3v, but for a 5v only board like the Pro Micro 5v you will need to use a 3.3v voltage regulator to get a stable 3.3v voltage.
 6. Connect the gnd pin on the wii breakout / extension cable to the gnd on your microcontroller.

 Now that you have wired your adapter, go [configure it](https://santroller.tangentmc.net/tool/using.html).